mivuzu/rv32i-v1/README.md

 It supports only the base integer instruction set (minus the memory ordering and environment instructions, that is: `fence, fence.tso, pause, ecall` and `ebreak`), hence the repository name.
 It's built for the ECP5 using the yosys+nextpnr toolchain, and while I've worked on it with ECP5 Evaluation board from Lattice, it should work on basically any ECP5 with only minor tweaks, like setting the correct UART ports and changing the memory size to suit the target model.

 The CPU itself has a simple multicyle microarchitecture, no pipelining, nothing fancy.
 This is why I've put V1 on the name, I intend to make a pipelined design on version 2, as well as making the memory module wider and faster as to speed things up.
+In version 3 I'll probably expand the instruction set of rv32gc, On V4 I'll most likely expand to 64 bits.

 As it stands built for my particular model, it has a 425KB memory, from the on chip memory banks.
-I've also added an MMIO UART interface for the CPU, and of course the code for the CPU is loaded onto memory via UART.
+I've also added an MMIO UART interface for the CPU, and of course the machine code for the CPU is loaded onto memory via UART.

 I've not tested it extensively, however the tests I've done run as expected and I tested each instruction thoroughly as I wrote it.
 Still use at your own risk and please do tell me if you find any bugs.